ffcosmos/ffcosmos.github.io/_pages/about.md

 Hi!
 I'm **Jingru Fan** 👋

-I'm currently a first-year Ph.D. student at **Shanghai Jiao Tong University**, fortunate to supervised by **Prof. Chen Qian**, who is passionate and full of innovative ideas in research.
-I'm also honored to be an intern at **THUNLP**, where I continue to explore and grow under the guidance of **Prof. Huimin Chen** and **Dr. Weize Chen**.
+I'm a first-year Ph.D. student at **Shanghai Jiao Tong University**, fortunate to be guided by **Prof. Chen Qian**, whose passion, insight, and encouragement have greatly strengthened my confidence in my research journey.
+I also intern at **THUNLP**, where the guidance from **Prof. Huimin Chen** and **Dr. Weize Chen** has been invaluable to my growth and exploration in research.

 ## 🎯 Research Interests

-My research focuses on **autonomous agents with LLM** and **multi-agent systems**, aiming to enable agents to think autonomously, collaborate, and make decisions like humans.
-Beyond that, I'm also deeply interested in **Computational Social Science** and **AI4Innovation**, and I'm fascinated by fields such as **sociology, psychology, and cognitive science**.
-I believe that true breakthroughs in empowering intelligence often lie at the intersection of disciplines, where countless unexplored possibilities await discovery.
+My research focuses on **LLM-based autonomous agents** and **multi-agent systems**, with an emphasis on capability emergence, self-evolution, and robust reasoning across diverse scenarios.
+I also draw inspiration from cognitive science, social science, and other interdisciplinary fields to explore more principled mechanisms for agent behavior and the formation of collective intelligence.

 ## 💫 Life Interests

-I enjoy **music**, **singing**, **photography**, **boxing** and **traveling to natural environments**.
-I also have a completely black cat 🐈‍⬛ (just like the GitHub icon!).
+I love **music**, **photography**, **boxing**, and **exploring natural spots**!
+I also have an all-black cat 🐈‍⬛ （just like the GitHub icon!）

 <span class='anchor' id='news'></span>